 Run Mac OS 9 on your old Mac

-If you have a Mac that was manufactured between about 1994 and 2003, it might be able to run Mac OS 9.
+If you have a Mac that was manufactured between about 1994 and 2003, it might be able to run Mac OS 9 natively.
 Many apps from that era are available for download via sites like Macintosh Garden, including the 1999 Grolier Multimedia Encyclopedia, and literally hundreds of games and educational titles.
 A few popular Mac video games from that era include The Oregon Trail II, SimCity 2000, and Star Wars: Dark Forces.

-If software from the pre-Mac OS X age interests you, be sure to check out our article about classic Mac OS 9 software (including how you can still run it on modern Macs, under emulation).
+If software from the pre-Mac OS X age interests you, be sure to check out our article about classic Mac OS 9 software (including how you can still run it on 2003–present Macs, under emulation).

 Run older Mac OS X versions on your old Mac

 Certain versions of Mac OS X have removed technologies that enabled the use of older software, so you may want to keep an older Mac around to run the final OS version that included a certain compatibility layer.

 For example, Mac OS X 10.4 Tiger was the final macOS version to include the Classic Environment, which effectively allowed classic Mac OS 9 apps to run within Mac OS X.

 Mac OS X 10.6 Snow Leopard was the final macOS version to include Rosetta, an emulation layer that allowed Macs with an Intel processor to run software designed to run on Macs with a PowerPC G3, G4, or G5 processor.
 (Today, Apple reuses the Rosetta brand name for Rosetta 2, a compatibility layer that enables software designed for Intel Macs to run on modern Macs with Apple silicon processors, i.e. M1 or M2.)